101 – University of Windsor

-Our campus is located on approximately 28 hectares of land and comprises more than 50 academic, administrative and residential buildings.
+Our campus comprises 55 academic, administrative and residential buildings.

-More than 500 faculty members teach in 6 undergraduate faculties as well as the Faculty of Graduate Studies and Research.
+More than 500 faculty members teach in 8 undergraduate faculties, as well as the Faculty of Graduate Studies.
 We maintain 2 libraries that contain more than 2.1 million volumes.

-There are more than 1,000 beds on campus in a variety of residence buildings.
+There are more than 900 residence rooms on campus in a variety of residence buildings.

-Accommodations are guaranteed for first-year students who apply and submit a $475 deposit by June 1, 2018.
+We guarantee accommodations for first-year students who apply and submit a $475 deposit by June 1, 2023.
 After that date, assignments are based on availability.
 Complete an application for residence.